timkuijsten/node-chroot/README.md

 * user {String}  the user name or id to switch to after changing the root
 * group {String}  optional group name or id, defaults to the entry in /etc/groups of `user`

-## Todo
+## Notes
-* verify changing the user id is done right using this paper: http://www.cs.berkeley.edu/~daw/papers/setuid-usenix02.pdf
-* sanitize open file descriptors, waiting for https://github.com/melor/node-posix/issues/17
+* environment variables and any open file descriptors are not touched
-* create chroot.test() to help create safe chroots by checking paths, permissions, open file descriptors and environment

 ## License